 The team from Service Restoration was featured this past week on CBS Minnesota to discuss protecting your basement from springtime flooding challenges.
 As one of the leading disaster restoration companies in the Minneapolis area, Service Restoration restores Commercial and Residential properties.
 The company routinely helps thousands of property owners in the Twin Cities area every year recover from basement flooding.

 “It’s the cheapest insurance you’re going get to make sure you have a new sump pump that works all the time,” he said.

 Sump Pumps are one of the main defense measures for keeping a basement dry, but the other area that property owners should be aware of is the drains.
-The storm and sewer drain for your property can also cause your basement to flood if they are blocked or obstructed by roots or other debris.
-Sewer backups can be even more problematic as the water is considered unsafe due to the presence of bacteria.
-The restoration techs from Service Restoration follow cleaning guidelines from the IICRC to ensure your property is cleaned and restored to a pre-loss condition.
-Following the industries, most stringent guidelines will ensure that your property is cleaned and sanitized to reduce the potential for mold or bacteria growth.
-Water damage can often be misdiagnosed as the naked-eye is not at able to determine the proper level of moisture and see behind drywall or under carpeting.
+The storm and sewer drain for your property can also cause your basement to flood.
+Storm and Sewer flooding can be caused if pipes are blocked or obstructed by roots or other debris.
+Additionally, sewer backups can be even more problematic as the water is considered unsafe due to the presence of bacteria.
+The Service Restoration CBS Feature solidifies the company as a trusted partner in Minnesota.